 Marrakech, often referred to as the "Red City," is a vibrant tapestry of history, culture, and sensory delights.
 In just 48 hours, you can immerse yourself in its rich heritage, explore bustling souks, and savor delectable Moroccan cuisine.
 This itinerary offers a curated experience to make the most of your short stay, with updated details including entry prices, transport, meals, and accommodation.

-Morning: Koutoubia Mosque
+Morning: Breakfast at Your Riad & Koutoubia Mosque

 - Entry: Free

-Midday: Saadian Tombs and Bahia Palace
+Midday: Saadian Tombs & Bahia Palace

 - Entry: 70 MAD